- Total Rewards

 FAmily and medical leave act

-The Family and Medical Leave Act (FMLA) is a federal law that provides employees the right to take a leave of absence for family, medical reasons and leave for military families while maintaining job protection.
+The Family and Medical Leave Act (FMLA) is a federal law that provides employees the right to take leave for family, medical reasons and leave for military families while maintaining job protection.

 leaves of absence